bbauska/briansblog/bitches-and-gripes.md

 Now, let's talk about the cocksucking NY Times.
 Ya, arrogant mother-fuckers.
 How about those idiots with the military?
 Always looking for a nail with their big fucking hammers.
 All over the World.
 Picking fights to show off their tools from the far future.

-Using military logic, United States may only as smart as the dumbest American.
+Using military logic, United States (and the World) may be only as smart as the dumbest American (or human for that matter).
 What the Fuck?
 I fucking despise the military for that logic.
 They have none.
 No legitimate scientist could actually advance humanity in America using the military guidance.
-Which is the only way science could advance because they had ALL the money for research.
+Which is the only way science can advance because they had ALL the money for research.
 It's fucking mind-boggling.
+Now with some-what free internet sharing and liberty, we can leap-frog over these deutsch-bags and show them they don't own the World.
+So a giant middle-finger to the MIC.

+No more lies.
+So what does the MIC do?
+They flood the internet with so many lies no one can find the truth.
+They're final stand at battling intelligence for the benefit of a few.
+A very, very few.
+Perhaps a couple thousand compared to 7.5 billion.
+Despicable.

+Now, let's discuss Edward Condon.
+An ass-hole wanna-be scientist who thought he was the smartest man in the fucking Universe.
+What an asshole.
+A third-degree Colorado deutsche-bag who lied with Loe and told the World just what the Air Force told them.
+What kind of science is that?
+Air Force possesses no knowledge.
+Period.
+Therefore, we are idiots.